 We audited the consolidated financial statements of Bayer Aktiengesellschaft, Leverkusen, and its subsidiaries (the Group) - consisting of the consolidated balance sheet as of December 31, 2019, the consolidated income statement and consolidated statement of comprehensive income, the consolidated statement of cash flows and the consolidated statement of changes in equity for the fiscal year from January 1 through December 31, 2019 and also the Notes to the consolidated financial statements, together with a summary of significant accounting methods.
 Moreover we audited the management report of Bayer Aktiengesellschaft, Leverkusen, Germany, which is combined with the management report of the parent company, for the fiscal year from January 1 through December 31, 2019.
-In accordance with German statutory provisions, we did not audit the contents of the components of the combined management report named in the Appendix to our auditors' report.
+In accordance with German statutory provisions, we did not audit the contents of the components of the combined management report.